ECB, Fed policy uncertainty locks Bund yields in tight range

-LONDON, Oct 12 (Reuters) - German Bund yields edged lower on Monday, with bond markets torn by comments from central bankers that suggested monetary policies in Europe and the United States could still diverge later this year.
+LONDON, Oct 12 (Reuters) - German Bund yields held steady on Monday, with bond markets torn by comments from central bankers that suggested monetary policies in Europe and the United States could still diverge later this year.

 European Central Bank President Mario Draghi said the bank was ready to adjust the size, composition and duration of its current trillion euro asset-purchase stimulus programme.

-But comments from New York Federal Reserve chief William Dudley, the Chicago Fed’s Charles Evans and Dennis Lockhart of the Atlanta Fed suggested a U.S. interest rate increase this year was still possible even after the soft September jobs data.
+But comments from New York Federal Reserve chief William Dudley, Chicago Fed President Charles Evans and Atlanta Fed chief Dennis Lockhart suggested a U.S. interest rate increase this year was still possible even after the soft September jobs data.

-Investors fear a 2015 Fed hike might slow global growth by hitting emerging markets when they are down, while some are also concerned that a second ECB stimulus programme may be less effective than the first.
+Investors fear a 2015 Fed hike might slow global growth by hitting emerging markets when they are down, while some are also concerned that a second ECB stimulus programme may be less effective than the first one.

 The uncertainty over the path and the impact of policies by the world’s largest central banks -- markets talk also of more easing in Japan and tightening in Britain -- has left bond investors unsure about the outlook for global yields.

 Over the past three weeks, 10-year Bund yields have been trapped in a roughly 0.50-0.65 percent range.
-On Monday, they fell 1 basis point to 0.60 percent.
+On Monday, they were virtually flat at 0.62 percent.

 Market moves have been erratic.
 At times, signals of more stimulus, which would come in the form of bond buying, pushed yields lower.
 On other days, similar signals prompted investors to switch from bonds into stocks and yields rose.